News Update :

 Sunday, December 29, 2013

 When I started playing golf, lots of golfers had a reverse c finish because Jack Nicklaus, Tom Watson and other great players had reverse c finish.
 But nowadays, with the new technology in golf clubs, you don't really need to finish in a reverse c position.
 This type of finish may hurt back also.
-SO at the finish, try to move more than 90% of your weight to the front and make sure to raise your back foot so that your right foot will expose all parts of the shoe sole.

 comments | | Read More...